BrunSpiegel/Jewel/README.md

 Slick: Know more <a href="https://kenwheeler.github.io/slick/">here!!!<a>

-I also used <a href="https://fakestoreapi.com/">Fake Store API<a> as a sample of how the store will be.
+I used <a href="https://fakestoreapi.com/">Fake Store API<a> as a sample of how the store will be.

+And use <a href="https://behold.so/">Behold<a> to put my instagram photos on screen.

 <h1>💍💎✨ LOJA DE JOIAS HTC ✨💍💎<h1>